macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Katherine Wu</h4>
     <p class="lead">
-    Working Well With Developers (no code required).
+    "Working Well With Developers (no code required)."
       Kwu is a Ruby Agent software engineer at New Relic.
     </p>
   </div>